Containerize an application

 To build the image, you'll need to use a Dockerfile.
 A Dockerfile is simply a text-based file with no file extension that contains a script of instructions.
 Docker uses this script to build a container image.

-1. In the getting-started-app directory, the same location as the package.json file, create a file named Dockerfile.
-You can use the following commands to create a Dockerfile based on your operating system.
+1. In the getting-started-app directory, the same location as the package.json file, create a file named Dockerfile with the following contents:

 # syntax=docker/dockerfile:1